Is Saturated Fat Bad for Pancreatic Beta Cells?

 Fat alone ≠ beta-cell toxicity

 This simple equation captures what decades of metabolic research show.
-Pancreatic beta cells are damaged not by saturated fat in isolation, but by chronic glucose overload that forces sustained insulin release.
-In that environment, fat becomes trapped inside cells and amplifies stress.
+Beta cells are damaged not by saturated fat in isolation, but by chronic glucose overload that forces sustained insulin release.
+In that environment, fat becomes trapped and amplifies stress.
 Outside of it, fat is metabolized normally.

 Early laboratory studies demonstrated what can happen under extreme, artificial conditions.
 Human physiology tells a different story.
 In real metabolic environments, saturated fat behaves very differently depending on insulin levels and glucose exposure.